- 1 Seven Deadly Blog Commenting Mistakes You Can’t Afford to Make

 I have literary built blog and the traffic it receives mostly through blog commenting, forum marketing and Q & A sites.
 I have had many successes.
 And, I had my share of failures.

-But most importantly, I learned not to make these Seven Blog Commenting Mistakes!
+But most importantly, I learned not to make these Five Blog Commenting Mistakes!

 As explained above, blog commenting is something you should take VERY serious.